jamiegiuliano/jamiegiuliano.github.io/_posts/2018-05-09-materialize_and_select_tag.markdown

 permalink:  materialize_and_select_tag
 ---

-Right now I'm building a Ruby on Rails and decided to utilize the CSS framework Materialize rather than using Bootstrap.
-However, I ran into an issue with a select_tag not showing and am hoping to save another developer the time I spent on troubleshooting this issue.
+Right now I'm building a Ruby on Rails app and decided to utilize the CSS framework Materialize rather than using Bootstrap.
+However, I ran into an issue with a select_tag not working and am hoping to save another developer the time I spent on troubleshooting this issue.

 * To setup Materialize in a Rails app, include this in your Gemfile:

 `gem 'materialize-sass'`

-* Next, run
+* Next, in your terminal, run

 `bundle install`